FAQ

 How were trucks staged?

 Trucks making deliveries or leaving the site were directed to contact the project contractor before moving to the site.
-No trucks are staged along Willow Street or near the CVS at the corner of Willow Street and Paterson Avenue.
+No trucks were staged along Willow Street or near the CVS at the corner of Willow Street and Paterson Avenue.
 Staging was outside the residential neighborhood.

 When did Shell first learn about the need to remediate the site?